Otto von Bismarck: Colonies and imperialism

 Bismarck had opposed colonial acquisitions, arguing that the burden of obtaining, maintaining, and defending such possessions would outweigh any potential benefit.
 He felt that colonies did not pay for themselves, that the German formal bureaucratic system would not work well in the easy-going tropics, and that the diplomatic disputes colonies brought would distract Germany from its central interest, Europe itself.
 As for French designs on Morocco, Chlodwig, Prince of Hohenlohe-Schillingsfürst wrote in his memoirs that Bismarck had told him that Germany "could only be pleased if France took possession of the country" since "she would then be very occupied" and distracted from the loss of Alsace-Lorraine.
 However, in 1883–1884 he suddenly reversed himself and overnight built a colonial empire in Africa and the South Pacific.
-The Berlin Conference of 1884–1885 organized by Bismarck can be seen as the formalization of the Scramble for Africa.
+The Berlin Conference of 1884–1885 organised by Bismarck can be seen as the formalisation of the Scramble for Africa.

 Historians have debated the exact motive behind Bismarck's sudden and short-lived move.
 He was aware that public opinion had started to demand colonies for reasons of German prestige.
 He also wanted to undercut the anti-colonial liberals who were sponsored by the Crown Prince, who—given Wilhelm I's old age—might soon become emperor and remove Bismarck.
-Bismarck was influenced by Hamburg merchants and traders, his neighbors at Friedrichsruh.
+Bismarck was influenced by Hamburg merchants and traders, his neighbours at Friedrichsruh.
 The establishment of the German colonial empire proceeded smoothly, starting with German New Guinea in 1884.

 Other European nations, led by Britain and France, were acquiring colonies in a rapid fashion (see New Imperialism).
 Bismarck therefore made the decision to join the Scramble for Africa.
 Germany's new colonies included Togoland (now Togo and part of Ghana), German Kamerun (now Cameroon and part of Nigeria), German East Africa (now Rwanda, Burundi, and the mainland part of Tanzania), and German South-West Africa (now Namibia).
 The Berlin Conference (1884–1885) established regulations for the acquisition of African colonies; in particular, it protected free trade in certain parts of the Congo Basin.
 Germany also acquired colonies in the Pacific, such as German New Guinea.

 Hans-Ulrich Wehler argues that his imperialistic policies were based on internal political and economic forces; they were not his response to external pressure.
 At first he promoted liberal goals of free trade commercial expansionism in order to maintain economic growth and social stability, as well as preserve the social and political power structure.
-However he changed, broke with the liberals, and adopted tariffs to win Catholic support and shore up his political base.
+However, he changed, broke with the liberals, and adopted tariffs to win Catholic support and shore up his political base.
 Germany's imperialism in the 1880s derived less from strength and instead represented Bismarck's solution to unstable industrialization.
 Protectionism made for unity at a time when class conflict was rising.
-Wehler says the chancellor's ultimate goal was to strengthen traditional social and power structures, and avoid a major war.
+Wehler says the chancellor's ultimate goal was to strengthen traditional social and power structures and avoid a major war.